 DropStream supports EDI integrations.
-However, it is important to note that there are significant differences between EDI Integrations and the standard eCommerce Integrations that DropStream provides.
+However, it is important to note that there are significant differences between EDI Integrations and the standard eCommerce Integrations.
 This article gives a background on EDI and how DropStream automates EDI integrations.

-Costs of Automating EDI.
-There are significant costs involved with setting up an automated EDI integration.
+There are setup costs involved with setting up an automated EDI integration.
 To support automated EDI, the EDI VANs charge per-document fees and setup fees.
-DropStream also charges a one-time setup fee to complete the setup.
-Given the upfront costs involved, it is recommended that you verify with your merchant that they have the sales to support the endeavor.
+As described above, DropStream may also charge setup fees to complete the setup.
+Given the upfront costs involved, it is recommended that you verify with your merchant that they have enough sales volume to support the endeavor.

-Next Steps.
-Send an email to email@example.com, and let us know you are interested in setting up an EDI integration.
+Send an email to email@example.com, and let us know you're interested in setting up an EDI integration.
 We will work with you to get started.

 Please sign in to leave a comment.